Paris 2024: Swimming training canceled over Seine pollution – DW – 07/28/2024

 "We have had some rainfall but everything that has been put in place has worked," Pierre Rabadan, the city's deputy mayor for sports, told a press conference on Sunday.

-"It prevents overflows from occurring so I think we will reach a satisfying quality of the water very soon, but it will depend on the weather forecast as well."
+"It prevents overflows from occurring so I think we will reach a satisfying quality of the water very soon, but it will depend on the weather forecast as well," he added.

-France has been adamant on proving the iconic river was safe for swimming once more, amid concerns ahead of the Olympics.
-Paris Mayor Anne Hidalgo was among those who went for a dip in the river before the start of the olympics to prove it was clean and safe.
+France has been adamant to prove the iconic river is safe for swimming once again, amid concerns ahead of the Olympics.
+Paris Mayor Anne Hidalgo was among those who went for a dip in the river before the start of the Olympics to prove it was clean and safe.

 rmt/dj (dpa, Reuters)